ds300/derivablejs/README.md

 ## Rationale

 ### Problem
 When writing JavaScript web applications it is often convenient to keep our state in disparate little mutable chunks.
-We rightfully try to organize these chunks such that they correspond to *distinct responsibilities*, and then we invent magic frameworkey gubbins to keep the chunks in sync with our views.
-Think Angular Scopes, Ember Models, Knockout View Models, etc. This all seems wonderful\* but many of us make the mistake of closing our eyes, crossing our fingers, and pushing forward under the happy delusion that the word 'distinct' in *distinct responsibilities* will graciously extend itself to cover the meaning of the word 'independent'.
-Spoiler: it won't, and we end up with tangled callback webs trying to keep the states of interdependent components consistent with one another and the server.
+We rightfully try to organize these chunks such that they correspond to distinct responsibilities, and then we invent magic frameworkey gubbins to keep the chunks in sync with our views.
+Think Angular Scopes, Ember Models, Knockout View Models, etc. This all seems wonderful\* but many of us make the mistake of plugging our ears, closing our eyes, and spouting loud glossolalia in order to maintain the happy delusion that the word 'distinct' in *distinct responsibilities* will graciously extend itself to cover the meaning of the word 'independent'.
+Spoiler: it won't, and we end up with tangled callback webs trying to keep the state chunks of interdependent components consistent with one another and the server.

 Luckily this isn't much of a problem if you're building a small and simple application that won't change significantly.
 A small amount of callback webbing is fine to deal with.
 Lots of people make such apps for a living, and modern MV[whatever] frameworks can be extremely productive for doing that.

 Alas, many small and simple apps eventually become large and complex apps.
 Likewise, large and complex apps invariably become larger and more complex.
 As size and complexity grow, so too does the cost of iteration.
-Speaking from personal experience with traditional MVC: iteration cost grows exponentially with complexity precisely because of the difficulty and fragility inherent in keeping state consistent using callback webs.
-We need an easier way.
-The cost of iteration curve should be asymptotic, or even *flat*.
+Speaking from personal experience with traditional MVC, I poist that iteration cost grows exponentially with complexity; and that it does so precisely because of the difficulty and fragility inherent in keeping state consistent using callback webs.
+We need a more simple way.
+The cost of iteration curve should be asymptotic, or *flat*, even if it starts a little higher.

 \* <em>And I suppose that it <strong>is</strong> wonderful compared to the days when we manually knitted the DOM to our state using jQuery. \*shudder\* </em>